eslam-ysn/Basic-Computer-Design/README.md

 In the near future, there will be further enhancements to improve code performance and structure.

-If you have any questions regarding this project or similar topics, feel free to reach out to me on Instagram: @eslam_ysn.
+If you have any questions regarding this project or similar topics, feel free to reach out to me on Instagram or Discord : @eslam_ysn.